 Regular school attendance is essential for a student to make the most of his or her education-to benefit from teacher-led and school activities, to build each day's learning on the previous day's, and to grow as an individual.
 Absences from class may result in serious disruption of a student's mastery of the instructional materials; therefore, the student and parent should make every effort to avoid unnecessary absences.
 Two state laws-one dealing with compulsory attendance, the other with attendance for course credit-are of special interest to students and parents.
+[See policies at FEA, FEC, and EHBC.]
 They are discussed below.